vmsmith/CookBook/chicken_thighs_braised_italian-2.md

 #### Preparation

+* Season chicken with salt, pepper, and granulated garlic
 * Chop onion
 * Slice mushrooms
 * Chop garlic

 #### Directions

-Trim excess fat and skin from chicken thighs.
-Season chicken with salt, pepper and granulated garlic.
-Heat olive oil in a pan large enough to hold the chicken in a single layer over medium heat.
-Use a 5 1/2 quart Dutch oven, 3 1/2 quart brasier, or 3-4 quart saute pan.
-Add the chicken skin side down and cook until the skin has a golden crust.
-Remove the chicken to a plate or rimmed baking pan.
+1. Heat olive oil in a pan large enough to hold the chicken in a single layer over medium heat
+2. Add the chicken skin side down and cook until the skin has a golden crust
+3. Remove the chicken to a plate or rimmed baking pan
-Add onion to the pan.
-You should hear a light sizzle when the onion hits the surface.
-Cook onion until soft, about 2-3 minutes.
-Turn the heat down if needed so the onion does not burn.
-Add the artichokes hearts, garlic, dried herbs, and red pepper and cook 1-2 minutes.
-Add the wine and broth and cook 2-3 minutes.
+4. Add onion to the pan
+5. Cook onion until soft, about 2 - 3 minutes (turn the heat down if needed so the onion does not burn)
+6. Add the artichokes hearts, garlic, dried herbs, and red pepper and cook 1-2 minutes.
+7. Add the wine and broth and cook 2 - 3 minutes
-Add the tomatoes to the pan and stir to mix them in.Nestle the chicken thighs into the vegetables and add the mushrooms.
-Turn the heat up until the pan is bubbling.
-Place the lid on the pan, turn heat to low and cook until the chicken reaches an internal temperature of 165°, about 20 minutes.
-Serve over noodles of choice and sprinkle with fresh herbs and Parmesan (if using).
+8. Add the tomatoes to the pan and stir to mix them in
+9. Nestle the chicken thighs into the vegetables and add the mushrooms
+10. Turn the heat up until the pan is bubbling
+11. Place the lid on the pan, turn heat to low and cook until the chicken reaches an internal temperature of 165°, about 20 minutes
+12. Serve over noodles of choice and sprinkle with fresh herbs and Parmesan (if using)